 In order to protect your health and that of our staff, we ask you to please observe the rules below:

-Wearing a protective FFP2 face mask is mandatory throughout the museum (for children from their 16th birthday).
+Wearing a protective face mask (FFP2 or medical mask) is mandatory throughout the museum (for children from their sixth birthday).
 For children between the ages of six and 15, mouth and nose coverage is sufficient.
 Removing the face mask is permitted only as long as it is necessary to identify oneself or to communicate with someone with a hearing impairment.

 Please follow the general hygiene regulations.